 - Reimbursement-based designs that require employees to pay upfront and “file later”

-Administrative burden is not evenly distributed.
-It hits hardest where time, language access, digital access, and schedule flexibility are already limited.
+Admin burden isn't evenly distributed.
+It hits hardest where time, language, digital access, and schedule flexibility are already scarce.

 3) Networks and access vary more than employers realize

-Benefits that work well at corporate headquarters can collapse for distributed teams.
+Benefits that work well at HQ can fall apart for distributed teams.
 Geography, provider supply, and local network strength can make the same benefit feel radically different depending on where an employee lives and what hours they work.

 In many markets, the real constraint isn't coverage—it's appointment availability and provider access, especially for behavioral health and specialty care.